#RHONJ Teresa Giudice In Jeopardy Of Probation Violation?

 “The court documents state any other incidents will result in a violation petition being filed against [Teresa Giudice],” the outlet concluded.

-In February 2016, months after reuniting with her four daughters, Teresa Giudice compared her time at the Federal Correctional Institution in Danbury, Connecticut to “living in hell.”
+In February of 2016, months after reuniting with her four daughters, Teresa Giudice compared her time at the Federal Correctional Institution in Danbury, Connecticut, to “living in hell.”

 “I mean there was mold in the bathrooms.
 There was not running water constantly.
 The showers were freezing cold… I mean, the living conditions were really horrible.
 Like, horrible,” Teresa Giudice said during an interview with ABC News’ Amy Robach.
 “There were some nights that we didn’t even have heat… It was — it was hell.”

-Teresa Giudice went on to reveal that while in prison, she took on a job that paid just 12 cents per hour.
+Teresa Giudice went on to reveal that while in prison, she took a job that paid just 12 cents per hour.
 Although Giudice was sentenced to a 15-month term, she received an early release after just over 11 months behind bars.

 Upon her release, Teresa Giudice remained under house arrest for a couple of months and was required to pay $414,000 in restitution.

-While Teresa Giudice served her time, her Real Housewives of New Jersey co-stars enjoyed a months-long hiatus from filming but returned to production shortly after she came home.
-Since then, production has moved forward as usual and soon, fans will be reunited with Giudice and the rest of the women of the show.
+While Teresa Giudice served her time, her Real Housewives of New Jersey co-stars enjoyed a months-long hiatus from filming, but they returned to production shortly after she came home.
+Since then, production has moved forward as usual, and soon, fans will be reunited with Giudice and the rest of the women of the show.

 Teresa Giudice and her co-stars are expected to return to Bravo TV later this year in The Real Housewives of New Jersey Season 8.